aki2o/yaxception/README.md

 * Can't get string of stacktrace without popup the buffer.

 So, it's enabled that you get the string of stacktrace easy for seeing.
-For example, you write the following.
+For example, if you write the following.

     (defun aaa (aa bb &optional cc) (bbb bb))
     (defun bbb (bb) (ccc))